balena-io-modules/resin-plugin-img/README.md

  * from: Path in your local filesystem to copy from.
  * to: Path in the boot partition of the disk to copy to.

-Optionally, a parameter `--partition NUMBER` can be used to copy to partition NUMBER instead of the first partition.

 ###Example###

 ```resin img resin-myApp-0.0.1.img deviceTree.dtb /dtbs/deviceTree.dtb```